 \section{Conclusions}

 In this paper, a low-complexity LLR-based version of the SCL decoder of ABS+ polar codes is discovered.
 This makes ABS+ polar codes applicable for a practical usage.

-We introduced the approximation of LLRs of virtual subchannels stemming from the ABS+ encoding process.
-These LLRs, used in the proposed decoder, correspond to most likely continuations of a decoded message prefix.
-Therefore, our decoder provably asymptotically achieves ML.
-Meanwhile, for a finite list size, the loss to the similar probability-domain SCL decoder is negligibly small.
+We introduced the approximation of LLRs for virtual subchannels stemming from the ABS+ encoding process.
+These LLRs, used in the proposed decoder, correspond to most likely continuations of a decoded input vector prefix.
+Therefore, our decoder provably achieves ML for a sufficiently large list size.
+Meanwhile, for a moderate list size, the loss to the similar probability-domain SCL decoder is negligibly small.

 The presented min-sum approximation can be used to generalize other polar decoding approaches (e.g. sequential decoding \cite{miloslavskaya2014sequential}) to ABS+ polar codes.
 Moreover, one can apply the techniques of fast SC and SCL \cite{alamdaryazdi2011simplified}, \cite{hashemi2017fast} decoding to the proposed decoder.